asalmon91/cull-AOSLO-images/README.md

 Known bugs:
 - Mini-montage function not working properly, disabled for now

-Note: Maintenance is scheduled for ≥ 01/2021 (finishing up the PhD)
+Note: Feedback is greatly appreciated, but maintenance is scheduled for ≥ 01/2021 (finishing up the PhD)